On conditional cuts for Stochastic Dual Dynamic Programming: Introduction

 To conclude the introduction, let us briefly mention that the mathematical properties of the SDDP algorithm have been extensively investigated.
 A first formal proof of almost-sure convergence of multistage sampling algorithms akin to SDDP is due to Chen and Powell \cite{Chen_Powell_1999}.
 This proof was extended by Linowsky and Philpott to cover the SDDP algorithm and other sampling-based methods in~\cite{Linowsky_Philpott_2005}.
-The convergence analysis of SDDP was revisited in \cite{Philpott_Guan_2008}, and more recently in \cite{Shapiro_2011}.
+In fact both papers rely on a tacit assumption, formally worked out in \cite{Philpott_Guan_2008}.
+Convergence in the general convex risk-neutral case is worked out in \cite{Girardeau_Leclere_Philpott_2015} and also studied in the risk-averse situation in \cite{Guigues_2016}.
 Recent publications have addressed the issue of incorporating risk-averse measures into the SDDP algorithm: \cite{Guigues_Romisch_2012,Shapiro_2011,Philpott_deMatos_2012,Guigues_Sagastizabal_2012,Shapiro_Tekaya_daCosta_Soares_2013, Dupacova_Valclav_2015,Homem-de-Mello_Pagnoncelli_2016}.
 Polyhedral risk measures were studied in \cite{Eichhorn_Romisch_2005} and \cite{Guigues_Romisch_2012}.
 As mentioned in~\cite{Shapiro_Tekaya_daCosta_Soares_2013}, theoretical foundations for a risk averse approach based on conditional risk mappings were developed in \cite{Ruszczynski_Shapiro_2006b}.
+Extended polyhedral risk measures, also allowing for dynamic programming equations, can also be employed and where developed in \cite{Guigues_Romisch_2012}.
 It is shown is \cite{Shapiro_2011} how to incorporate convex combinations of the expectation and \emph{Average Value-at-Risk} into the SDDP algorithm.
 Numerical experiments on this idea have been reported in many publications; see for instance \cite{Philpott_deMatos_2012} and \cite{Shapiro_Tekaya_daCosta_Soares_2013}.

 This paper is organized as follows.
 Section \ref{sec:decomp} presents the general structure of multi-stage stochastic linear programs and show how the key difficulty resides in computing conditional expectations.
 We present the general idea of approximating conditional expectations in Section \ref{sec:condcut} and our algorithm in section \ref{algo:genSDDP}.
 Finally Section \ref{sec:numerical} contains a series of numerical experiments showing numerical consistency of the suggested method.
 We also compare the method with other variants, wherein it appears that the suggested approach is preferable.
 The paper ends with concluding remarks and research perspectives.